Sorry, the nilpotents are in the center: Abstract

 \section{Abstract}

-The behavior of nilpotents can reveal valuable information about the macro-properties of the ring.
-We give a simple proof showing that a finite ring is commutative if all its nilpotents lie in the center.
+One of the key components of an algebra its set of nilpotents.
+We give a simple proof of a classic result which states that a finite ring is commutative if all its nilpotents lie in the center.